JessicaBarclay/CV/jessica-barclay-cv.md

 #### Takes responsibility

-I can take responsibility for my own work and work well independently where necessary.
+I can take responsibility for my own work, working well independently where necessary.
 Just months into my role as Junior Photographer for Noble Studios, I successfully worked independently for London’s most famous toy store over the Christmas period.
 This happened for two years consecutively, having built up a good relationship with the client and exceeding their expectations.